 Tun Phu, founder of the Patpong dynasty, is born in Hainan, China.
 His family moves to Siam (Thailand).

-Tun Phu changes his name to Poon Pat and marries in Bangkok.
+Tun Phu changes his name to Poon Pat and marries a Thai woman in Bangkok.

 Birth of the fourth child of Poon Pat, a son called Udom.